resilar/crchack/README.md

 The file should specify **at least** *w* bits where *w* is the width of the CRC register, e.g., 32 for CRC-32.
-Obtaining the desired checksum is impossible if insufficient amount of mutable input are given.
+Obtaining the desired checksum is impossible if an insufficient number of mutable bits is given.
 In general, a few bits more than *w* tends to be enough if the bits are non-contiguous.

 # Supported CRC algorithms